OpenByteDev/WinEventHook/README.md

 Console.Read();
 ```

-Note: Your applicaiton needs a message loop to receive events.
+Note: Your application needs a message loop to receive events.